-We have used Core Energy's (Core) forecast of demand to determine tariff revenue.
+We have used Core Energy's (Core) forecast of demand to

+determine tariff revenue.
 As the relevant period is the first half of calendar year 2023, we have averaged Core's forecast of 2022/23 and 2023/24 to derive a proxy calendar year forecast.
-We have then determined the demand we expect to see in the first half of the 2023 calendar year.
+We have then used the average distribution of demand to determine the demand we expect to see in the first half of the 2023 calendar year.

-More information on our forecast demand for the six month

-extension period can be found in Chapter 8.
+More information on our forecast demand for the six month extension period can be found in Chapter 8.